PostHog/posthog.com/contents/tutorials/hogql-breakdowns.md

 HogQL opens limitless possibilities for how you can breakdown your trends, funnels, and more.
 This tutorial showcases some of the advanced breakdowns you can create using HogQL.

-To create a breakdown using HogQL, create an insight then under "Breakdown by," click "Add breakdown," select HogQL from the options, and add your statement.
+To create a breakdown using HogQL, create an insight then under "Breakdown by," click "Add breakdown," select HogQL from the options, and add your expression.

 > To understand the full possibilities of HogQL, check out the [available functions in our docs](/docs/product-analytics/hogql#supported-clickhouse-functions) as well as the [events](https://app.posthog.com/data-management/events) and [properties](https://app.posthog.com/data-management/properties) lists from your PostHog instance.